liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/06-elasticsearch-connector-settings-reference.markdown

 `httpEnabled=true`
 : Set this boolean to false to disable the http layer entirely on nodes which are not meant to serve REST requests directly.
 As this setting was [deprecated in Elasticsearch 6.3](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/release-notes-6.3.0.html#deprecation-6.3.0), the connector's corresponding setting is now also deprecated.
-This setting was only used for configuring the embedded Elasticsearch server, so its deprecation should have minimal impact to production deployments.
+This setting was only used for configuring the embedded Elasticsearch server, so its deprecation should have minimal impact to sharepointion deployments.

 `httpCORSEnabled=true`
 : Set this boolean to false to disable cross-origin resource sharing, i.e. whether